Auto Repair Shop Owner's Daily Dose 8: Your Secret Weapon!Mar 23, 2020

 What you do is you've got to ask yourself one of two questions.
 Do I need to change what they're focused on or do I need to change what the meaning is?
 Think about that.
 If I have somebody that's focused on something they can't control, they're focused on what they don't have and they're focused on the future feeling, it's always going to be this way, which pretty much describes my granddaughter last night.
 All I had to do is start to get her to focus on it a little bit differently to change her focus.
 Then I got her to change her meaning.
 We're not doing this as a punishment.
 We're doing this to be superheroes.
 You can do the same thing with the people around you because I guarantee you they're afraid.
 Start to use questions.
 Don't tell people it's going to be okay.
 That doesn't work because you're pushing against them.
 It's resistance.
 They're going to push back.
 Get them to change their focus.

-Now let's look at a couple other things.
+Now let's look at a couple of other things.
 You are healthy.
-Your spouse is health.
+Your spouse is healthy.
 Your kids are healthy.
 If you are careful and you do everything okay, there’s a really good chance you're going to be okay.
 All we do is we got to focus on today.
 What are you going to do to enjoy today?
-We could be focused about future oriented and about things we can't control.
+We could be focused on future-oriented things and about things we can't control.
 But what are some other things I can't control?
 I can't control the bus coming down the street.
 I can't control the car when I'm driving home tonight.
 I can't control the car coming the other way.
 The only thing stopping that car from coming over to my side of the road is a yellow line.
 But yet we drive back and forth every day with certainty because that's what we've been trained to do.
-That's the what we've taught ourselves to do.
+That's what we've taught ourselves to do.